 How to Make Parmesan Popcorn

 First things first: you have to make homemade popcorn.
 If you’re not sure about how to go about it, I have a whole post dedicated to making homemade popcorn, including a video!
-Be sure to check it out for in-depth details, but here’s the quick overview:
+Be sure to check it out for in-depth details, but here’s a quick overview:

 - Heat the oil and test kernels.